Optical Counterparts to X-ray sources in LSST DP1: Conclusions

 We performed a crossmatch between a consolidated catalog of all objects in the DP1 fields in five X-ray catalogs to DP1 \texttt{Objects} and \texttt{diaObjects}.
 Our results demonstrate that we are able to find many candidate counterparts with high reliability.
 Many of the candidate counterparts are fainter than Gaia, PanSTARRs, and SDSS limiting magnitudes.
 We find that 2566 out of 3830, or roughly 67\% of our X-ray sources have a match in one of the DP1 catalogs.
 After examining the X-ray to optical flux ratios of these matches, we do not follow up any of these sources at the present.
 A list of X-ray sources with optical non-detections, which may also be of interest for future followup, can be found in the linked GitHub.

 Many previous studies with deeper X-ray to optical crossmatches focus on a specific field such as E-CDF-S \citep{Luo:2017:ECDFS}, the Lockman Hole \citep{Salvato:2018:NWAY, Bykov:2022:eROSITA_Lockman_ML}, or the galactic bulge \citep{Weveres:2016:GBS_xmatch}.
 The LSST DP1 dataset contains six fields with very different density, observing depth, and coverage by X-ray catalogs, and we attempted to apply the same crossmatching procedure to each field.
-We find that many of our crossmatches are reliable in fields that are well observed by X-ray missions, i.e. the E-CDF-S field.
-In the non-crowded fields where we expect the completeness of the \Object{} catalog to be high, we find that at least 20\% of our matches are reliable.
+We find that many of our crossmatches are reliable in fields that are well observed by X-ray missions, i.e. the E-CDF-S field and that in this field, the percentage of X-ray objects with a reliable counterpart does not seem to depend on its X-ray flux.
+In the non-crowded fields where we expect the completeness of the \Object{} catalog to be high, we find that at roughly 20\% of our matches met our criteria for reliability when the X-ray flux exceeds $10^{-13}\,{\rm erg} {\rm s}^{-1} {\rm cm}^{-2}$, and steadily drops off to zero for the faintest sources in these fields, at $10^{-15}\,{\rm erg} {\rm s}^{-1} {\rm cm}^{-2}$.
+Observations in these fields are primarily from eROSITA, and are limited by the sensitivity and the positional error of the eRASS1 data..
 In the crowded fields 47 Tuc and Fornax dSph, the majority of matches are found only on \texttt{diaObjects}, which bypass the deblending on co-add image step of the pipeline.
-We expect that it will be feasible to build up the large datasets of reliable optical-X-ray matches across the LSST all-sky survey to extract the local magnitude and sky density by magnitude distributions needed to implement and train more sophisticated crossmatching models, but that this will require much larger survey area than the current DP1 fields.
+We expect that it will be feasible to build up the large datasets of reliable optical-X-ray matches across the LSST all-sky survey to extract the local magnitude and sky density by magnitude distributions needed to implement and train more sophisticated crossmatching models but that this will require much larger survey area than the current DP1 fields.
+For example, \cite{Roster:2025:Euclid_Xray} use an X-ray emitter prior in their crossmatch between X-ray sources and Euclid data based on a machine learning algorithm.